Lambda - Lambda Calculus System

 At it’s core, Lambda Calculus is composed of three elements: variables, abstractions, and applications.

-• Variables are placeholders that represent an unknown value or a lambda term.
+• Variables are placeholders that represent an unknown value or lambda term.
 They are typically represented by a single lowercase letter.

 • Abstractions are expressions that define a function.
-They consist of a lambda, followed by a variable, followed by a dot, followed by a lambda term. i.e.: λx.x is an abstraction that defines a function that takes x and returns x.
+They consist of a lambda, followed by a variable, followed by a dot, followed by a lambda term. e.g.: λx.x is an abstraction that defines a function that takes x and returns x.

 • Applications are expressions that apply a function to an argument.
 They consist of two lambda terms separated by a space.
-The left term is the function to be applied, and the right term is the argument to which the function will be applied. i.e.: (λx.x) y is an application that applies the function λx.x to the argument y.
+The left term is the function to be applied, and the right term is the argument to which the function will be applied. e.g.: (λx.x) y is an application that applies the function λx.x to the argument y.

 Playground